 Literacy is a fundamental right

-We believe that all children, regardless of race, ethnicity, and socioeconomic status, have the right to an educational environment that fosters a love of reading.
+We believe that all children, regardless of race, ethnicity, sexual orientation, gender identity, and socioeconomic status, have the right to an educational environment that fosters a love of reading.
 Study after study has shown that students who read more do better.
 And not just academically, but in life.
 This benefit should not be reserved only for the children of the affluent and well-educated.

 School libraries matter

 In schools with high quality, well-stocked school libraries, children do better.
 Yet California provides no dedicated funding for school libraries.
 This is a crisis in low-income communities especially.
 We believe that every child has the right to have access to a high quality school library space and collection that will help foster their love of reading.

 Diversity & representation matter